Events Archive: 2021 | 2022 | 2023 | 2024 | 2025 | 2026 | Upcoming Events

 Paid Event Public Welcome Family-Friendly Wheelchair Accessible Public Restroom Free Public Parking Lots of Physical Activity Drinking Fountains

-Our chapter will have a display table at the Capital Region Flower & Garden Expo, held at the McDonough Sports Complex at Hudson Valley Community College, Troy.
-Our table will have a colorful display about native host plants and butterflies, along with membership information.
-Wild Ones will be offering a several workshops in their listing of over fifty presentations.
+Our chapter had a display table at the Capital Region Flower & Garden Expo, held at the McDonough Sports Complex at Hudson Valley Community College, Troy.
+Our table had a colorful display about native host plants and butterflies, along with membership information.
+Wild Ones offered a several workshops in their listing of over fifty presentations.
+16,300 people attended this Expo in 2025!

 This annual Expo event includes large-scale gardens and floral-themed exhibits, and a Marketplace filled with over 190 flower and garden-themed retail exhibits, an indoor farmers market, and NYS wine tastings.
 Public is charged an entry fee of $14/day if paid in advance.